 The Board of Directors encourages parents and students to voice their concerns.
-It's important that any concerns you may have be made through appropriate channels as set forth in the student/parent handbook which includes speaking to the class teacher, the principal or the Board of Directors, so they can be dealt with fairly, appropriately and effectively for all concerned.
-We considers the use of social media websites used to fuel campaigns and complaints against the school, board, staff, students, and in some cases other parents not in the best interests of the children or the whole school community.
+It's important that any concerns be made through appropriate channels as set forth in the student/parent handbook which includes speaking to the class teacher, the Director, or the Board of Directors, so they can be dealt with fairly, appropriately and effectively for all concerned.
+Social media websites used to fuel campaigns and complaints against the school, board, staff, students, and in some cases other parents is not appropriate and in the best interests of the children or the whole school community.

-In the event that any staff member, pupil or parent/guardian of a child/ren being educated at [insert school name] is found to be posting libelous or defamatory comments on Facebook or other social network sites, they will be reported to the appropriate 'report abuse' section of the network site and may be disinvited or otherwise prohibited from the School's official social media pages, including Facebook.
+In the event that any staff member, pupil, or parent/guardian of a child/ren being educated at Pocosin Innovative Charter is found to be posting libelous or defamatory comments on Facebook or other social network sites, they will be reported to the appropriate 'report abuse' section of the network site and may be disinvited or otherwise prohibited from the School's official social media pages, including Facebook.